 Our quality assurance system to assess candidate technology proficiency consists of locally-created and external key assessments to evaluate our candidates in this area.
 Data provided to assess this proficiency are also used to evaluate Student Learning Outcomes (SLO) for annual SACSCOC accreditation reporting and as evidence that candidates meet North Carolina standards [NCPTS 4.d.1 (Integrates technology with instruction to maximize student learning)].
 Locally-created tools are also aligned with the NC Digital Competencies for Educators.
 These include formative, program-specific technology assignment rubrics to assess candidate technology use and the responses on the Candidate Exit Survey.
 During student teaching, candidate technology proficiency is assessed by both the university supervisor and the clinical educator.
 Beginning in 2020-21, we transitioned to use the Candidate Preservice Assessment of Student Teaching (CPAST) Rubric to assess student teaching performance, which includes specific ratings of candidate proficiency with technology use.
-In addition to the observation ratings on this rubric, candidates are asked to complete a Digital Learning Project in student teaching that also provides data to assess candidates on technology integration.
 Collectively, these tools provide our faculty accurate and valid data to assess our candidates' ability to model and apply technology standards in their own teaching.